SMARTKT/CommentProbe/README.md

 # TABLE OF CONTENTS  -- MASTER BRANCH

-We release the source code for feature generation, ground truth generation, and machine learning.
+We release the source code for feature generation, ground truth generation, and machine learning in the master brach of commentprobe.
 We will be providing details of each step below:

 **1. FEATURE GENERATION**
    _Code Location_: https://github.com/SMARTKT/CommentProbe/tree/master/CommentProbe
+   *Codes need to be accessed  only from the master branch*

    _Description_: The codes ( all .py files) inside this folder is the source code for generating the precomputed 20 features based on comment categories, structure, and code correlation.
 For the code  correlation features, a separate codebase (all .py files, python wrappers used for clang compiler (LLVM)) needs to be downloaded from a google drive link (https://tinyurl.com/knowledgeGraphSmartKT), which generates the code knowledge graph in form of .xml files corresponding to a .c file